-Topic Specific Area Tick when

-- Theme 1: Investigating small business revised

-Topic 1.1 Enterprise and entrepreneurship

-1.1.1 Why & How new business ideas come about.

-The dynamic nature of

-business

-1.1.2 Risk: business failure, financial loss, lack of security

-Risk and reward Reward: business success, profit, independence.

-1.1.3 The role of business enterprise and the purpose of

-The role of business business activity

-enterprise The role of entrepreneurship

-Topic 1.2 Spotting a business opportunity

-1.2.1 Identifying and understanding customer needs

-Customer needs the importance of identifying and understanding

-customers

-1.2.2 The purpose of market research

-Market research primary research & secondary research

-qualitative and quantitative data & reliability

-the role of social media

-1.2.3 identifying market segments

-Market segmentation market mapping

-1.2.4 strengths and weaknesses of competitors

-The competitive the impact of competition on business decision

-environment making.

-opic 1.3 Putting a business idea into practice T

-1.3.1 Business aims and • financial aims and objectives & non-financial aims and

-objectives objectives

-1.3.2 The concept and calculation of:

-Business revenues, costs • revenue

-and profits fixed and variable costs, total costs

-profit and loss

-• interest

-break even, diagrams, margin of safety.

-1.3.3 The importance of cash to a business:

-Cash and cash-flow the difference between cash and profit.

-Calculation and interpretation of cash-flow forecasts:

-1.3.4 short-term sources: overdraft and trade credit

-Sources of business long-term sources: personal savings, venture capital,

-finance share capital, loans, retained profit and crowd funding.

-Topic 1.4 Making the business effective T

-1.4.1 Iimited and unlimited liability

-The options for start-up & sole trader, partnership, private limited company the advantage and disadvantage of franchisis re-

-small businesses the advantages and disadvantages of franchising.

-1.4.2 Factors influencing business location

-Business location • the impact of the internet on location decisions:

-4.40 e-commerce and/or fixed premises.

-1.4.3 • price, product, promotion, place - how the elements of

-The marketing mix work together.

-1.4.4 The role and importance of a business plan

-Business plans
+Topic Specific Area Tick when Theme 1: Investigating small business revised Topic 1.1 Enterprise and entrepreneurship 1.1.1 Why & How new business ideas come about.
+The dynamic nature of business 1.1.2 Risk: business failure, financial loss, lack of security Risk and reward Reward: business success, profit, independence.
+1.1.3 The role of business enterprise and the purpose of The role of business business activity enterprise The role of entrepreneurship Topic 1.2 Spotting a business opportunity 1 1.2.1 Identifying and understanding customer needs Customer needs the importance of identifying and understanding customers 1.2.2 The purpose of market research Market research primary research & secondary research qualitative and quantitative data & reliability the role of social media 1.2.3 identifying market segments Market segmentation market mapping 1.2.4 strengths and weaknesses of competitors The competitive the impact of competition on business decision environment making. opic 1.3 Putting a business idea into practice T 1.3.1 Business aims and • financial aims and objectives & non-financial aims and objectives objectives 1.3.2 The concept and calculation of: Business revenues, costs • revenue and profits fixed and variable costs, total costs profit and loss • interest break even, diagrams, margin of safety.
+1.3.3 The importance of cash to a business: Cash and cash-flow the difference between cash and profit.
+4.2.4 Calculation and interpretation of cash-flow forecasts: 1.3.4 short-term sources: overdraft and trade credit long term sources: personal actings yenture conital Sources of business long-term sources: personal savings, venture capital, share capital, loans, retained profit and growd funding. finance share capital, loans, retained profit and crowd funding.
+1.4.1 Topic 1.4 Making the business effective ● limited and unlimited liability · · · · · · · · · · · · · · · · · · · The options for start-up & small businesses sole trader, partnership, private limited company the advantages and disadvantages of franchising 1.4.2 the advantages and disadvantages of franchising.
+Factors influencing business location Business location the impact of the internet on location decisions: Business IUCation e-commerce and/or fixed premises.
+1.4.3 price, product, promotion, place - how the elements of The marketing mix work together.
+1.4.4 The role and importance of a business plan Business plans The fole and importance of a publicess plan Dusiness pians 1 I